-- human rights
+- Human rights

-- treatment of refugees
+- Treatment of refugees

-- prosecution for international crimes
+- Prosecution for international crimes

-- arms agreements and controls
+- Arms agreements and controls

-- how states can claim new territories
+- How states can claim new territories

-- regulating common spaces like water and outer space
+- Regulating common spaces like water and outer space

-- trade between states
+- Trade between states

-- preventing war
+- Preventing war

-- when it's admissible for a state to use force
+- When it's admissible for a state to use force

-- fair treatment of prisoners
+- Fair treatment of prisoners

-- preserving the environment
+- Preserving the environment

 One of the complex issues in international law is the issue of sovereignty.
 That's the idea that the state is supreme, and that a state isn't subject to the rules of any other country or body.
 It's the idea that one country can't tell another country what to do.
-State sovereignty is a relatively new concept in history that rose as more governments organised themselves into states in the 18th and 19th centuries.
+State sovereignty is a relatively new concept in history that rose as more governments organized themselves into states in the 18th and 19th centuries.